ArneDevos/LinuxAssignment/README.md

 # Everything looked fine, we can continue

-# Set up the Iptable so request to the pi are forwarded to the first container
+# Set up the Iptable so requests to the pi are forwarded to the first container
 # with ip adress 10.0.3.11 (we will assign this one later), THIS SHOULD BE DONE EVERYTIME THE PI STARTS.

 $ sudo iptables -t nat -A PREROUTING -i wlan0 -p tcp --dport 80 -j DNAT --to-destination 10.0.3.11:80